adck872/food-waste-app/README.md

 a vertical scrollable list of recipe cards where each card has recipe image, title key info like prep and cook time and ingredients matched from your pantry action buttons view recipe to open full details, save to favourites. add a clickable heart icon in the corner of each recipe card to favourite/unfavourite

+User Confirmation:

+After the user marks the recipe as "Completed" (e.g., they made the recipe), prompt them with a confirmation modal:
+"Would you like to update your pantry to reflect the ingredients you used?"
+Include options:
+Yes: Updates the pantry.

 Substituted recipes section - using alternative ingredients when pantry missing certain key items

 - recipes that wouldve matched expiring ingredients but substitute for missing ones ( if out of eggs use yoghurt)